Skip to content

 IDs, Tags, and Slugs

 Each item recorded in an excavation usually has a unique tag.
 These tags are typically a combination of strings and numbers agreed upon at the onset of a dig as part of the registration system.
-For example, small find tags may include season, area, and item number.
+For example, loci tags may include season, area, and locus number.

 The software utilizes three different representations to identify records: